-e.
-Expand on how the Project will contribute to ARENA's Round Priorities.

-- f.
-Expand on the innovation in this Project and how the Project research is world-class, including how it complements or builds on existing or emerging areas of research (both domestic and international). - g.
-How does the Project contribute to improving the Commercial Readiness of the technology that is the focus of the Project, including: - where does the technology currently sit on the TRL index and where it is expected to be at the at the conclusion of the Project, including justification for this assessment (more information on the TRL is at Appendix A -Technology Readiness Levels)? - what is the future market and potential size of the market for this technology? - how does the proposed Project facilitate or accelerate the technology's pathway to market? - Demonstrate how the Project will develop skills and capacity in the solar research sector. - Detail any additional aspect of this Project that contributes to the Program Objectives not yet covered.
+- a.
+Expand on how the Project is aligned with the selected Round Priority.
+(400 word limit) - b.
+Expand on the potential impact of the Project within the selected Round Priority by describing the extent to which the work can either; - improve the cost-effectiveness of sustainable end-of-life management of solar PV panels, either by reducing downstream processing costs or by increasing the economic value of recovered components and/or materials; or - improve on the cost-effectiveness of current mass market solar panels, with specific references to data in the ITRPV described in item 4.7; or - increase the uptake of renewable energy through new deployment opportunities of solar PV (400 word limit) - c.
+Expand on the innovation in this Project and how the Project research is world-class, including how it complements or builds on existing or emerging areas of research (both domestic and international).
+(400 words) - d.
+Set out how the Project contributes to improving the Commercial Readiness of the technology that is the focus of the Project, including: - where the technology currently sits on the TRL index and where it is expected to be at the at the conclusion of the Project, including justification for this assessment (more information on TRL is at Appendix A Technology Readiness Levels).
+(200 word limit) - the future market and potential size of the market for this technology.
+(200 word limit) - how the proposed Project facilitates or accelerates the technology's pathway to market.
+(200 word limit)